esallychang/BIOF521_Spring2022/_episodes/01-Week2-Loading-SRA-Data.md

 * Run Number `SRR12733957`: A sequencing run from a sample collected on April 6th, 2020.
 * Run Number `SRR11954102`: A sequencing run from a sample collected on May 2nd, 2020.

+> ## Warning: Don't get caught by the wrong "Cut"!
+> <span class="glyphicon glyphicon-warning-sign"></span> WARNING: There are two cut tools in Galaxy due to historical reasons.
+For this tutorial we are assuming you are using the named EXACTLY <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Cut columns from a table (cut) </button>  The other tool follows a similar logic but with a different interface. <span class="glyphicon glyphicon-warning-sign"></span>
+>
+{: .callout}

 > ## Hands-On: Creating a subset of data
 >
 > 1. Find the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Select lines that match an expression  </button> tool in the **Filter and Sort** section of the tool panel.
 You may find that Galaxy has an overwhelming amount of tools installed.
 To find a specific tool type the tool name in the tool panel search box to find the tool.